IPP 1 – Collection

 IPP 1.4: Direct collection

 Nonetheless, there will be many circumstances where it would not be practicable to collect information directly from the individual.
-This may occur, for example, where an individual discloses information about other family members when applying for financial assistance or welfare benefits.
+This may occur in the context of an investigation, or where an individual discloses information about other family members when applying for financial assistance or welfare benefits.